solita/solita.github.com/_posts/2025-11-17-speed-up-node-data-processing.md

 await Promise.all(tasks);
 ```

-This is starting to look good.
-Now we are allowing parallel data processing and file writing while still setting a limit of how many `result` objects can created at once.
-We could stop here, but I want to introduce one more improvement.
+This is starting to look good as we are now allowing parallel data processing and file writing while still setting a limit of how many `result` objects can be created at once.
+Again, the gained performance largely depends on the relative speed of `processData` and file writing.
+In our case, this trick decreased the processing time **from 40 seconds to about 30 seconds**.

 ## p-limit with Pending Queue

 Let's assume there are so many files to be processed that we need to divide them into multiple different processing functions.
 This would mean that we needed to use p-limit on multiple different places, possibly losing a track of overall concurrency and memory usage.
 Each `plimit` instance only controls the tasks submitted to it, not the total number of tasks running across all instances.
 This can easily lead to more tasks executing simultaneously than intended.

 To manage this safely, we could use a single global concurrency limiter that all processing functions use, ensuring the total number of active heavy tasks never exceeds your safe threshold.
+Note that this method might not give actual performance benefits, but it helps to keep memory usage more predictable across the whole application.

 Here is an example of introducing a centralized write queue using a single instance of **plimit**.
 When data has been processed, it can be queued for writing via `enqueueWriteToFile` function.
 This queue is allowed to hold no more than **eight** pending write operations, setting a clear limit for memory usage in the whole application.
 If the pending queue is full, the caller is forced to wait until there is free capacity available.
 Finally, up to **four** write operations are allowed to run in parallel.